A cartoon about hypercritical student attitudes.

 Cartoon showing two people following each other, and as a result going round in circles.

-A cartoon that is possibly about lack of leadership and lack of direction.
+A cartoon that is possibly about lack of leadership and possibly about lack of direction.

 A cartoon about leadership, followers, leaders, following like sheep, insularity, conservatism, orthodoxy, narrow mindedness.